-Print type Standard Prints one image on one sheet. • Index Multiple thumbnail images are printed on one sheet.
-Both Prints both the standard and index prints.
-Date Or) [On] imprints the recorded date on the print.
-Date Of f [OII] IIII prints the recorded date on the print.
-File number Or 1 [On] imprints the file number on the print i ile riuribei Of f [On] imprints the file number on the print.
+• ndard Prints one image on one sheet.

+Print type Ð Index Multiple thumbnail images are printed on one sheet.

+Prints both the standard and index prints.

+Date Or 1 [ On ] im ints the recorded date on the print.

+Dale Of f

+File number Or 1 [ On ] imprints the file number on the print.

+Of f
-- Press the < MFNU> button.

-- The print order screen will reappear.

-- Next, select [Sel.Image], [By], or [All image] to order the images to be printed.

-- Even if [Date] and [File No.] are set to [On], the date or file number may not be imprinted depending on the print type setting and printer model. - With [Index] prints, the [Date] and [File No.] cannot both be set to [On] at the same time. - When printing with DPOF, you must use the card whose print order specifications have been set.
+- Press the <MENU> button. - The print order screen will reappear. - Next, select [Sel.Image], [By ], or [All image] to order the images to be printed. - Even if [Date] and [File No.] are set to [On], the date or file number may not be imprinted depending on the print type setting and printer model. - With [Index] prints, the [Date] and [File No.] cannot both be set to [On] at the same time. - When printing with DPOF, you must use the card whose print order specifications have been set.
 It will not work if you just extract images from the card and try to print them. - Certain DPOF-compatible printers and photofinishers may not be able to print the images as you specified.
 Refer to the printer's instruction manual before printing.
 Or check with your photofinisher about compatibility when ordering prints. - Do not insert into the camera a card whose print order was set by a different camera and then try to specify a print order.
 The print order may be overwritten.
 Also, depending on the image type, the print order may not be possible.